Ian Outhwaite

 • Cancer is a moving target

 Resistance can develop to even the most targeted medicines, necessitating new strategies and solutions.
-Iā€™m a 6th year MD/PhD student in the 4th year of my PhD training, grateful for the opportunity to work on these critical problems.
+I’m a MD/PhD student in year three of my clinical training post-PhD, grateful for the opportunity to work on these critical problems.
 My science falls into the following areas:

-1 ā€“ Evaluating drug combination synergy
+1 – Evaluating drug combination synergy

 I study how best to pick drugs to selectively inhibit multiple co-targets, optimize synergy between orthosteric and allosteric drugs for the same target, and assess bitopic (linked) compounds.

-2 ā€“ Understanding drug resistance
+2 – Understanding drug resistance

 I use structural, biochemical and biophysical technqiues to understand how mutations induce drug resistance and which drugs should be used to overcome specific resistance mechanisms.
 I also study kinetics of protein-drug interactions with a particular emphasis on dissociation processes that are correlated with drug efficacy.